- A Pomeranian Trip to “The Country”

 - A Big Pomeranian Happy Easter from Maggie, Yoki and Sophia

-Reverse Sneezing I think is more uncomfortable for the Pommy Parent then it is for the Pomeranian.
-From all the research and Vet visits I had over my time as a Pommy Mommy indicate that the startling snorts and gagging sounds are more common than you would think in Small breeds such as Pomeranians.
+When your Pomeranian Reverse Sneezes, I think is more uncomfortable for the Pommy Parent then it is for the Pomeranian.
+From all the research and Vet visits I had over my time as a Pommy Mommy indicate that the startling snorts and gagging sounds are more common than you would think in small breeds such as Pomeranians.
 As a Pommy Mommy any noise that comes out of our furry babies that doesn’t seem natural becomes an alarm.
-No need to worry too much because this is kinda natural in two of my babies, Mika and Luka.
+No need to worry too much, because this is kind of natural in two of my babies, Mika and Luka.

 Luka seems to reverse sneeze at least 2 – 3 times a day.
-Reverse sneezing in Vet and medical terms is actually something called: mechanosensitive aspiration reflex, inspiratory paroxysmal respiration, and pharyngeal gag reflex.
-Now if you were to tell me that’s what the problem was I would have a heart attack because it sounds like a very serious problem.
+When a Pomeranian reverse sneezes in Vet and medical terms is actually something called: mechanosensitive aspiration reflex, inspiratory paroxysmal respiration, and pharyngeal gag reflex.
+Now if you were to tell me that’s what the problem was, I would have a heart attack because it sounds like a very serious problem.
 I found out that words sound horrible but what is happening isn’t so much.

 Reverse sneezing is caused by a spasm of the throat and soft palate.
 This spasm is triggered by any irritation to the throat, pharynx, or laryngeal area.
 The most common triggers are excitement, exhaustion, a tight collar, pulling too hard on their leash, an environmental irritant like pollen, perfume, even a household chemical or cleaner, room sprays, or even a sudden change in temperature.
 It’s very rare that a respiratory infection or nasal drip causes the irritation.

-Reverse Sneezing almost never requires treatment or a trip to the Vet… even though I’ve gone just to make sure.
+When your Pomeranian Reverse Sneezes it almost never requires treatment or a trip to the Vet… even though I’ve gone just to make sure.

-Like little Luka, Reverse Sneezing can create anxiety in your Pom when triggered, remain calm and your Pomeranian will stay pretty calm.
-Most of the time your Pom will learn what’s called a “conditioned panic response”… because your freaking out, they will too.
+Like little Luka, when your Pomeranian reverse sneezes it can create anxiety, remain calm and your Pom will stay pretty calm.
+Most of the time your furry baby will learn what’s called a “conditioned panic response”… because you’re freaking out, they will too.
 The furry acorn doesn’t fall far from the tree.

-You can also try putting your hand in their mouth, if the sneezing last longer than you think they should, and pressing on their tongue.
+You can also try putting your hand in their mouth,and pressing on their tongue… if the sneezing lasts longer than you think it should.
 This makes their mouth open wider and increases airflow through it’s nose.

 But truth be told most of the time these reactions aren’t necessary and will just further stress levels of Pomeranian and parent.
-Although this is usually nothing to get all up in arms about, many Vet’s recommend that you pay close attention to your furry babies before and after they have this little Reverse Sneezing fits.
+Although this is usually nothing to get all up in arms about, many Vet’s recommend that you pay close attention to your furry babies before and after your Pomeranian reverse sneezes.